This website is best viewed in a browser that supports web standards.

 |3.50-4.00 transferable GPA||$2,500 per year|

-To be eligible for the International Graduate Achievement Scholarship, applicants must have a high level of achievement in their academic background and meet requirements for admission to the graduate school.
+To be eligible for the International Graduate Achievement Scholarship, applicants must have a high level of achievement in their academic background and meet requirements for full admission to the graduate school.
+Students conditionally admitted to the graduate school are not eligible.

 With this award you will receive $1,000 toward your first semester tuition (roughly 20% discount).
 The scholarship is a one-time award.